The Realities of Executive Protection & More – Interview with Steve Albritton – Part 2

-In a previous post and podcast episode we discussed executive protection recruitment and more with Steve Albritton, a respected security industry consultant based in Florida, USA.
-In this continuation of our discussion Steve shares how to build a security team from scratch, how to factor medical issues into a risk mitigation task, why staff sometimes need to be at more risk than the principal client, what really goes on behind the scenes of a travel task, what the options are for companies that cannot afford a full security team or to have advances done for them and all the other realities of executive protection.
+In a previous post and podcast episode, we discussed executive protection recruitment and more with Steve Albritton, a respected security industry consultant based in Florida, USA.
+In this continuation of our discussion, Steve shares how to build a security team from scratch, how to factor medical issues into a risk mitigation task and why staff sometimes need to be at more risk than the principal client.
+He also breaks down what really goes on behind the scenes of a travel task, what the options are for companies that cannot afford a full security team or to have advances done for them and all the other realities of executive protection.

 THE REALITY OF RISK MITIGATION FOR CORPORATE ENTITIES

 As more and more businesses look to build security teams and mitigate risk, Steve says the most secure solutions are almost always out of reach for most clients so a compromise is inevitable.
 This is where the value of the risk consultant comes in as they are best placed to know which compromises will leave the client least exposed to risk.

 “I think the biggest thing on building teams and talking to a new client is just, to be honest with them and I would use one word – compromise.

 With most companies, I think if you’re upfront with them and let them know that in the security world there is no 100%.
 Essentially the closer you want to get to 100% of security, meaning anywhere, anytime, all the time, 24/7, means a huge amount of expense.
 Usually, that expense exceeds what they’re willing to pay for, so when you go in with a new client and actually existing clients, it’s a constant balance of compromise.

 It’s getting them to understand that that compromise means, for this much money this is what you’re going to get, and using their profile to build the best mitigation team.”

 And even in cases where cost isn’t an issue, sometimes the need for the security detail to be highly visible ‘for show’ can also compromise the risk.